mike-engel/swiftvg/README.md

 # svgswift

+> Convert SVG path data to a Swift 3 UIBezierPath

+# Why?

+As an iOS developer, you have to support at least three different pixel densities.
+Why waste your time managing a million image assets for different resolutions and states?

-> A small tool to help you convert your SVG code into Swift code
+`svgswift` is a small little tool written in javascript to help you convert your vector SVG images into `UIBezierPath` shapes.
+Simply paste the string from the `d` attribute and vóila, your `UIBezierPath` code is generated for you.

 # Installing